 Courses in this category highlight a variety of methods, critical paradigms and theories for reading and analyzing literature, language and culture.
 They are intended to help students think self-consciously and systematically about tools and methods that can be applied broadly within the discipline.
 Students must take a methods course before the end of their sophomore year.

 Creative practice courses engage directly with the art of literary production as a study of craft and the creative process, in courses in fiction, poetry, nonfiction and other genres.
 Students may fulfill this requirement in other departments through the intensive study of science and nature writing, playwriting, screenwriting, translation, graphic literature, book arts, songwriting, spoken word arts and other verbal forms.
-Other departments’ or universities’ creative-practice courses should be taken above the introductory level and require that students devote the majority of their written work to creative production.
 Because of the transformative possibilities that the creative practice requirement may open up, we strongly encourage students to undertake this requirement as early as possible, preferably within their first two years of study.

 Courses in this category focus substantively on one or more categories of difference, including race, ethnicity, gender, sexuality, religion, class and ability.
 These courses engage issues of power and inequality and issues of representation and social justice.
 Students should use their diversity courses to investigate at least two categories of difference.

 The Senior Seminar: ENGL 405, ENGL 410 or ENGL 497